Algorithmic Universality, Low-Degree Polynomials, and Max-Cut in Sparse Random Graphs: Introduction and Problem Statement

-Both the original and the adopted algorithm is based on the so-called Approximate Message Passing (AMP) scheme (see the next section), which found to be a very effective in a broad range of models~\cite{feng2022unifying}.
-In~\cite{el2023local} the authors reproduce the AMP scheme and prove that the output of their algorithm is near optimum as well in the double limit $n\to\infty, d\to\infty$.
-In particular (\ref{eq:universality}) is validated in this setting.
-This required however reproducing the optimality proof for their algorithm in the new setting.
+In particular, is $\pmb{\sigma}_{\rm ALG}(\Y)$ near optimal when $\pmb{\sigma}_{\rm ALG}(\X)$ is?
+Evidence supporting this conjecture is found in~\cite{el2023local}.
+Specifically, the authors of the latter work adapted the algorithmic framework developed in~\cite{montanari2019optimization} for the SK model, to the same model but defined now on sparse regular locally tree-like graphs.
+Both the original and the adapted algorithm are based on the so-called Approximate Message Passing (AMP) scheme (see the next section), which was found to be very effective in a broad range of models~\cite{feng2022unifying}.
+In~\cite{el2023local}, the authors reproduce the AMP scheme and prove that the output of their algorithm is near optimal in the double limit $n\to\infty$ followed by $d\to\infty$.
+In particular, (\ref{chapter2:eq:universality}) is validated in this setting for $\mathbb{Q}={\rm GOE}(n)$ and $\mathbb{Q}'$ the distribution of sparse regular tree-like graphs with large degree $d$.
+This, however, required reproducing the optimality proof for their algorithm in the new setting $\mathbb{Q}'$.
 A similar universality result was established recently in the quantum setting in~\cite{basso2022performance}.
-There the universality was also verified directly by computing the performance of an algorithm for the SK model on the one hand, and a random regular graph on the other hand, and verifying that the results match.
-If the algorithmic universality (\ref{eq:universality}) was known to hold for these model though, the need for reproducing the proof would have been eliminated.
+There, the universality was also verified directly by computing the performance of an algorithm for the SK model on the one hand, and sparse random graphs on the other hand, and verifying that the results match.
+However, if the algorithmic universality (\ref{chapter2:eq:universality}) was known to hold for these models, then the need for reproducing the proof would have been eliminated.
+In this paper, we establish the algorithmic universality (\ref{chapter2:eq:universality}) for the specific class of algorithms known as Low-Degree Polynomials (LDP), exhibiting certain connectivity properties to be defined.
+Our universality result is established specifically for the SK and both the distribution of sparse graphs with large average degree $\G(n, d/n)$ and the distribution of graphs with diverging average degree $\G(n,\tau_n/n)$ (i.e., $\omega(1)\leq \tau_n\leq o(n)$), but we believe that our technique can be easily extended to a broader range of Hamiltonians $H$.
+We will elaborate on this after we state our main result below informally.
+Next, we use the fact that AMP can be approximated by an LDP-based algorithm.
+While variants of this are known in the literature \cite{montanari2022equivalence, ivkov2024semidefinite}, we prove this fact in this paper for completeness.
+Combining these two results, we obtain an LDP-based algorithm for solving the Max-Cut problem to near optimality on sparse graphs.